datalocaltmp/datalocaltmp.github.io/_posts/2023-06-11-Visualizing-Android-Code-Coverage-Pt.1.md

     `frida-trace -U Messenger -i 'libmsysinfra.so!MCQMessengerOrcaAppLoadThreadViewData'`

 4. While the function is being traced, use the application to trigger the function and note the thread ID, in the image below it's `0x2dbe` which corresponds to `11710` in decimal.
-Using this thread ID and library filter we are able to capture 1118 blocks of coverave which are saved to `frida-cov.log`
+Using this thread ID and library filter we are able to capture 1118 blocks of coverage which are saved to `frida-cov.log`

 ![coverageGeneration](https://raw.githubusercontent.com/datalocaltmp/datalocaltmp.github.io/main/_posts/coverageGeneration.png)

 #### DragonDance Visualization
-Now we have the coverage data for our function of interest let's use Dragon Dance Ghidra extension to visualize the basic blocks actually taken.
+Now we have the coverage data for our function of interest let's use Dragon Dance Ghidra extension to visualize the basic blocks executed.
 1. Install the extension using the instructions [here](https://github.com/0ffffffffh/dragondance#installation).
 2. Once the extension is installed, open the native library to analyze and from `Window>Dragon Dance` add the coverage file generated in the previous section.
 ![importingCoverage](https://raw.githubusercontent.com/datalocaltmp/datalocaltmp.github.io/main/_posts/importingCoverage.png)